nescool101/nescao-document-service-challenge/docs/minio-local-setup.md

 Run the following commands in your terminal:

-export MINIO_ACCESS_KEY="your-access-key"
+export MINIO_ACCESS_KEY="access-key"
-export MINIO_SECRET_KEY="your-secret-key"
+export MINIO_SECRET_KEY="secret-key"

 To make these variables persistent, add them to your `~/.bashrc` or `~/.zshrc` file.

 ### 🔹 Option 2: Using `docker-compose.yml`

-Modify your `docker-compose.yml` file to include the credentials as environment variables:
+Modify the `docker-compose.yml` file to include the credentials as environment variables:

 environment:
-MINIO_ACCESS_KEY: "your-access-key"
+MINIO_ACCESS_KEY: "access-key"
-MINIO_SECRET_KEY: "your-secret-key"
+MINIO_SECRET_KEY: "secret-key"

 ---